vanourogeros/avl-sanity-check/README.md

 # avl-sanity-check

-This is an AVL Sanity Check function integrated into the header file implementing AVL trees in C++.
+This is an AVL Sanity Check function integrated into the avltree.hpp header file implementing AVL trees in C++.
 (Respective owners are mentioned in the comments)

 Specifically, this function checks the following:
 * <b>Parent-child relations:</b> Whether each node has in their parent parameter a pointer pointing at the parent node (with the root having `nullptr` as a parent)